Code-Institute-Submissions/flx-tool/README.md

 The website will be laid out over 3 pages.
 Home, Forms and Contact page.

 The navigation will contain a logo as well as links to the 3 pages.
-In addition there will be an external link for booking an appointment with the NDLS directly.
+In addition, there will be an external link for booking an appointment with the NDLS directly.

 The footer will contain copyright information, navigation links and some social media links.